 However, historically, companies have staffed their internet marketing department with personnel that lacks marketing experience, when, in fact, internet marketing is easily the most complex marketing channel to manage today.
 Very candidly, again and again, I’ve seen and learned from peers with similar experience that the reason for inadequate skill sets in the online marketing department is often rooted in senior marketing executives not being comfortable or familiar with online marketing.
 Consequently, they often view online marketing as an area to hire managers with strong technology skills, not necessarily strong marketing skills.
 My twenty two years of marketing and advertising and twelve years of managing online marketing tell me that companies should be looking for managers with very strong marketing and communications skills who are technology savvy.
 So, what is the result of online marketing departments staffed with inexperienced marketers?
 Check recent studies on marketing effectiveness, integration in the marketing mix and ability for online marketing to measure effectiveness from the CMO Council, Jupiter and others from the past several years.
 Although online marketing departments can provide a lot of web operational metrics, they rarely provide measures that are meaningful to the business.
 (Hint to CMOs: If you’re staff is providing you with low level web operational measures such as visitors, click-throughs and page views, you have a problem – you should be seeing measures meaning to the business objectives and ROI.
 Additional deficiencies include areas such as marketing mix integration, planning, setting quantitative objectives, properly testing, effectively leveraging media vehicles, etc. -- the list goes on.)

 Web 2.0 not only means that marketing and metrics experience is even more critical than in the past, it also means that in-depth experience with communications is vital.
 Web 2.0 means that your targets have a voice – whether it’s on your turf (AKA website) or somewhere else.
 Which means that online marketing staff should be managing communications that are two way in nature.
-Think message board, blogs – it doesn’t matter if your company has launched one of these vehicles or if your targets use them somewhere else; if you’re not at least monitoring these vehicles and leveraging the information in your marketing -- plain and simple --
+Think message board, blogs – it doesn’t matter if your company has launched one of these vehicles or if your targets use them somewhere else; if you’re not at least monitoring these vehicles and leveraging the information in your marketing -- plain and simple -- you’re not properly managing your brand.

 All of this makes internet marketing incredibly more complex than it was a decade ago.
 It is no longer about throwing up brochures and watching what happens.
 I’m not even persuaded it is fair to call that interactive marketing, when that is about as interactive as someone reading a newspaper or watching a television show on their couch -- that's observing.
 Today’s web enables significantly greater interactivity.
 Internet users can rate things, provide their opinion to the community or brand, ask for help or give help to others, share their experiences with a brand – there are almost endless possibilities.
 However, companies still often manage this area with skills sets that fit more with Web 1.0.